 An ancient term meaning a companion, attendant, or helper.
 In modern worship our acolyte guild is comprised of youths ranging from grades 3 through grade 12.
 However, this ministry is not restricted to youths.
 Our acolyte master can be seen from time to time in robes serving at the altar.
 Typically, the acolytes participate in the liturgy by leading the processional of the choir and clergy, carrying the cross and torches.
 They also assist in the preparation of the Eucharist and the tradition of washing the celebrant's hands before communion.
-For further information, please contact Mike Twigg through the church office.
+For further information, please contact Garland Riggs through the church office.

 Over its 200 year history, St. Matthew's has accumulated the traditional accouterments of worship.
 These items include robes, Eucharistic vestments, altar linens, silver chalices, and other items used in our worship.
 The Altar Guild is a small group of dedicated people who work behind the scenes polishing silver and brass, washing and ironing linens, keeping track of the lists for altar flower donations and setting up and clearing the altar for all worship services.
 Special holidays like Christmas and Easter require additional cleaning and decorating.
 If you are looking for some way to become involved with helping out at St. Matthew’s Parish, please contact Jane Purcell through the church office.